Innocenzo Leonelli

-Innocenzo Leonelli (il Venerabile) (1592 – April 1625), also called "the hermit of Maddalena", was a soldier whose fierce religiosity led him to vow to fight only enemies of the Catholic faith.
+Innocenzo Leonelli (1592 – April 1625), also called "the hermit of Maddalena", was a soldier whose fierce religiosity led him to vow to fight only enemies of the Catholic faith.
 He was the son of a "wealthy and semi-noble family".
 His father, Giulio Leonelli, was a well-respected lawyer and onetime governor of Turin.
 His brothers were Mutatesia Leonelli, who was appointed as treasurer of the pontifical chambers by Pope Urban VIII, and the Discalced Carmelite missionary Ignatius of Jesus.